Agricolus/AWG.frontend/README.md

 * Data harmonization done with NGSI-LD Data Models (updating Observed Data Model)​
 * APIs for data access​
+* IoT Agents to get the weather data
 * Admin frontend with overall sensors dashboard​
 * End user portal that will have access to data​